The WindowDressers Team

 Frank worked for 35 years in the computer industry (including at Wang Laboratories and Microsolve Corporation) in software development, marketing, sales, and technical support.
 He has been responsible for developing the Community Build program, for information processing, and for marketing and business development for WindowDressers.

-Peter has worked for 40 years in banking, industry, and as an international development practitioner working on small-business-related issues in over 50 countries.
+Peter has worked for 40 years in banking, industry, and as an international development, a practitioner working on small-business-related issues in over 50 countries.
 He has served on the boards of directors of several international companies and for over 20 years headed his own consulting firm.
 The last several years he has been teaching as a volunteer at Coastal Senior College, at Maine State Prison, and in Adult Education.
 As a volunteer counselor with SCORE he advises small businesses and business start-ups.

-Sam is a retired teacher who worked on Peaks Island as an energy efficiency volunteer to get over 100 homes weatherized, form three heat pump purchase groups, and bring 1100 LED light bulbs to the island at lower than store prices.
+Sam is a retired teacher who worked on Peaks Island as an energy efficiency volunteer to get over 100 homes weatherized, from three heat pump purchase groups, and bring 1100 LED light bulbs to the island at lower than store prices.
 Sam implemented a grant-funded air sealing project at the island school and successfully worked with the City to get the aged oil boiler replaced.
 He organized 4 insulating window insert builds on the island, and as a member of the Portland Climate Action Team helped to lobby for the City’s recently passed benchmarking ordinance, and for the creation of the Ocean Avenue solar farm.
 Sam moved to Topsham in 2016, where he remains an environmental activist and passionate supporter of community builds of storm window inserts.

 J. Stephen Shaw